Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddActions.rst

 The Action design is ideal for apps where there are many users observing data more than altering it or performing actions against it.

-Typically, users can only only perform so many updates per a minute.
+Typically, users can only perform so many updates per a minute.
 TupleActions takes the approach of having many small, discrete "Actions" that can be sent back to the server as they are performed.